 Natural disasters, severe weather and climate

-Coastal areas of Colombia are subject to hurricanes and heavy rain can cause flooding and mudslides.
+Coastal areas of Colombia are subject to hurricanes.
 In the event of an approaching hurricane, you should identify a local shelter.
 We encourage Australians in affected areas to follow the instructions of local authorities and monitor the media for the latest developments.
 Flights in and out of affected areas could be delayed or suspended and available flights may quickly become full.
 Hurricanes can also affect access to sea ports in the region.
 In some areas, adequate shelter from a severe hurricane may not be available to all who have chosen to stay.
-You should familiarise yourself with your hotel or cruise ship evacuation plans.
+Familiarise yourself with your hotel or cruise ship evacuation plans.
 You should carry your travel documents at all times (i.e. passport, photo identification) or secure them in a safe, waterproof location.
 We also suggest that you contact friends and family in Australia with updates about your welfare and whereabouts.
 For further information, see our Severe Weather page.

 All oceanic regions of the world can experience tsunamis, but in the Indian and Pacific Oceans, there is a more frequent occurrence of large, destructive tsunamis because of the many large earthquakes along major tectonic plate boundaries and ocean trenches.
 See the Tsunami Awareness brochure.